Time & the specious present

 1. Time and perception

-The present is "now", the moment in which we exist, and our perception of that moment in time.
-It is not isolated, however; we are not goldfish, with a seven second window of experience forming our present reality.
-Our perception of the present at any specific point in time is actually made up of a vast array of past experiences, present observations, and future possibilities.
-These are brought together through our consciousness to create a single moment in time for us - a moment that may only be 1/10 of a second in time.
-Our consciousness is responsible for creating the rich contextual environment which forms any moment in time.
+The present is "now", the moment in time in which we exist, and our perception of that moment.
+It is not isolated, however; we are not goldfish, with a seven second window of experience forming our ever present reality, and nothing outside of that.
+As human beings, our perception of the present at any specific point in time is actually made up of a vast array of past experiences, present observations, and future possibilities.
+These are brought together through our consciousness to create a single moment in time for us - a moment that may only be 1/10 of a second in time, but endlessly cascades to create the seamless totality of our existence.
+Our consciousness is responsible for creating this rich contextual environment which forms any moment in time.
 Those moments are continuously, and seamlessly, connected to create our here and now, and our sense of the passage of time.

 The answers to many of these questions lies in the relatively old concept of the specious present, and the individual perception of time as a result of interaction with our consciousness.